 Angels Fall but Only at the Last

 Whilst driving through the Rockies Reese Gilmore (Heather Locklear - The Perfect Man) finds herself stuck in the small town of Angels Fall when her car breaks down and it will take time for replacement parts to arrive.
 In need of money she finds work at Joanie's (Linda Darlow) diner where her expertise as a chef gets the whole town talking especially when she is so cagey about her past.
 Alongside the interest of the town Joanie's son, Lo (Derek Hamilton), makes a pass at her but is rebuffed.
-But Reese finds love with writer Brody (Johnathon Schaech - Road House 2) instead.
+But Reese finds love with Brody (Johnathon Schaech - Road House 2), a writer, instead.
 When she witnesses a murder up in the mountains it is Brody who is the only one who believes her especially when her past, that she was the only survivor of a gun massacre in Boston and spent time in a mental institution struggling to cope, becomes public knowledge in the small town where everyone knows everything.

 Now to be frank the basis of Nora Roberts' "Angels Fall" isn't that special as what we have is a simple murder mystery, with Reese witnessing a murder and we watch as various people could be the murderer who need to silence her.
 But the way the story elaborates on this simple murder mystery is nicely done as we have Reese who is initially a woman of mystery ending up in Angels Fall when her car breaks down.
-The mystery of why she seems to be on the run, why she is jumpy and paranoid about her secrecy is quickly revealed when we learn that she is haunted by a murder in Boston where she was the only survivor and has been in a mental hospital as she is unable to cope with the past.
+The mystery of why she seems to be on the run, why she is jumpy and paranoid about her privacy is quickly revealed when we learn that she is haunted by a murder in Boston where she was the only survivor and has been in a mental hospital as she is unable to cope with the past.